Jackson-Wang-0/cse15l-lab-reports/lab-report-2-week-4.md

 ## Symptom of Failure-inducing Input
 <img width="646" alt="截屏2022-01-27 下午10 18 17" src="https://user-images.githubusercontent.com/97211608/151497395-2eff180e-6d6a-42ab-ba40-9149c796292d.png">

-- The symtptom was that it was producing wrong outputs.
+- The symptom was that it was producing wrong outputs.
 Instead of **"only"** printing out the links of the file, it also printed out the image link.

 - This happens due to a bug in our code where whenever we see the following sequence in a file.
 We tend to store whatever is between the paranthesis into our array.
 ```